Associate Vice Chancellor -TBF

 Captain Richard Garcia

 Richard is an instructor for the Maritime Transportation Associate degree program.
 Originally from Galveston, TX, he is a Navy Veteran and a graduate of Great Lakes Maritime Academy in Traverse City, Michigan.
 He currently holds a 3rd Mate Unlimited tonnage license with First class Pilotage of the Great Lakes and rivers.
 He also holds a Mate of Towing endorsement.
-He has over over 13 years experience in the maritime working aboard Navy vessels, Great Lakes freighters, and Harbor assist Tugs on the Houston ship channel.
+He has over 13 years experience in the maritime working aboard Navy vessels, Great Lakes freighters, and Harbor assist Tugs on the Houston ship channel.

 Captain John Gregg